nsfcac/CS5379/gpu-programming/README.md

 - Hardware-aware programming concepts

 ### **Step 2: Programming Project (`project/`)**
-**Objective**: Apply learned concepts to solve computational problems
+**Objective**: Apply learned concepts to solve computational problems.
+Please follow the instructions on the PP2 document shared with you on RaiderCanvas.

 1. **Project Assignment**: Implement computationally intensive algorithms using CUDA
 2. **Optimization Challenge**: Apply lecture concepts to achieve good performance